-While the majority of projects have been centered in Brooklyn Curtis-Bay and Heijplaat, there also have been similar projects in other communities in the two cities.
+A variety of projects have taken place over the years.
+While the majority of HarborTraces projects have been centered in Brooklyn-Curtis Bay and Heijplaat, similar projects have also taken place in other communities in the two cities.

-The artist exchange program is spearheaded by the Baltimore-Rotterdam Sister City Committee (BRSCC).
+The HarborTraces Baltimore-Rotterdam art/educational exchange program is spearheaded by the Baltimore-Rotterdam Sister City Committee (BRSCC).
 It forms one part of a constellation of ongoing activities organized by many other local institutions to empower residents in both communities.
-BRSCC has received several grants for this arts initiative and is soliciting funds from other sources.
+BRSCC has received several grants for this art/educational initiative and is soliciting funds from other sources.

 - Enhance residents’ knowledge about and engagement with local places and histories, in order to develop community pride and a sense of ownership.